redneckrobot/excelsior/README.md

 ## [Excelsior Web Framework Wiki](https://github.com/nys-its/excelsior-web-framework/wiki) (EWF)

-A begginers, power users, or contributers starting point for all things about EWF.
+A beginners, power users, or contributors starting point for all things about EWF.